dwhall/HeyMac/README.md

 counted from the Frame Control field to the end of the Payload.
 So Lencode ranges 0..255 to represent frame lengths of 1..256.

+When the Lencode field is absent, the physical layer SHOULD provide the length of the frame.
+If the physical layer does not provide the length of the frame, the length of the frame MAY be estimated from the information given in the Frame Control field and an empty payload.

 ### Version and Sequence

 When the Version and Sequence field is present, it is an 8-bit unsigned value consisting of two sub-fields.
-The Version subfield is an unsigned 4-bit value indicating the HeyMac protocol version.
+The Version subfield occupies the upper 4 bits and indicates the HeyMac protocol version.
-The Sequence subfield is an unsigned 4-bit sequence number.
+The Sequence subfield occupies the lower 4 bits and is an unsigned sequence number.
-The Version subfield occupies the upper 4 bits, while Sequence occupies the lower 4 bits.

 ### Extended Type